Plymouth-Canton Community Schools is ready to welcome your child for Kindergarten!

 Thursday, April 18, 2019, 6:30 p.m.
 Eriksson Elementary

 My child is currently enrolled in a Plymouth Canton preschool class.
 Do I need to re-register him/her online for kindergarten and/or Y5s Kindergarten?

-You will still need go through the complete registration process which includes the online pre-enrollment step.
+You will still need to go through the complete registration process which includes the online pre-enrollment step.
 You will also need to provide an original birth and residency documentation.
-Please make an appointment to visit your child’s home school to sign up for a kindergarten/Y5s kindergarten orientation meeting (often referred to as Kindergarten Round Up) which will occur during the last week of May.
-At this registration appointment you will be asked to present the original documents and your picture ID to complete the registration process and obtain a space at the kindergarten orientation.
+Please make an appointment to visit your child’s home school to sign up for a kindergarten/Y5s kindergarten orientation meeting (often referred to as Kindergarten Round-Up) which will occur during the last week of May.
+At this registration appointment, you will be asked to present the original documents and your picture ID to complete the registration process and obtain a space at the kindergarten orientation.

 Are all kindergarten classes full day?